-“As an opera student at McGill University in Montreal, Mary Alouette developed an interest that didn’t necessarily correspond to her studies: electronic music.
+“As an opera student at McGill University in Montreal, Mary Alouette [ALARKE] developed an interest that didn’t necessarily correspond to her studies: electronic music.
 It took moving to Brooklyn and embarking on a career as a gypsy jazz singer to finally bring electronica into the mix…”

 – The Washington Post

-New York City-based art pop singer and songwriter Mary Alouette (formerly known as Alarke) is an uncommon display of passion and innovation at every turn.
+New York City-based art pop singer and songwriter Mary Alouette (also known as Alarke) is an uncommon display of passion and innovation at every turn.
 Fans describe her as “the alternative Björk” and compare her also to Lorde, Grimes, and Joanna Newsom.

-In a sea of pop, she stands out with her compelling twist of experiences as an international opera singer turned a Gypsy jazz singer mesmerizing audiences from the top of 30 Rockefeller Plaza in New York City to Gypsy caravans in Samois sur Seine, France, to working as an audio engineer to pop artists in New York City, to performing her own original music at the Kennedy Center and Blues Alley in Washington D.C.
+In a sea of pop, she stands out with her compelling twist of experiences as an international opera singer turned a Gypsy jazz singer mesmerizing audiences from the top of 30 Rockefeller Plaza in New York City to Romani caravans in Samois sur Seine, France, to working as an audio engineer to pop artists in New York City, to performing her own original music at the Kennedy Center and Blues Alley in Washington D.C.